brian-Lab-0/ollama-local-api/README.md

 python main.py
 ```

-ollama3.1

-### type your available model eg run in your terminal ollama list  = ollama3.1
+### type your available model eg run in your terminal ollama list
+example if you have ollama3.1

+then type full model name and click enter

 then go to your testing software like postman and use